lukelbd/ncparallel/README.md

 What
 ====

-This repository introduces the shell command `ncparallel` for running arbitrary commands on NetCDF files in parallel by dividing and combining files along arbitrary dimensions.
+This repository provides the shell command `ncparallel` for running arbitrary commands on NetCDF files in parallel by dividing then combining the files along arbitrary dimensions.
 We use the GFDL Flexible Modelling System `mppnccombine.c` tool for combining datasets along non-record dimensions (also see the [`mppnccombine-fast.c`](https://github.com/coecms/mppnccombine-fast) tool developed for